Aadish2006/Social_App/Social/NOTES.md

 *  we have to add the
-"type":"module" in the json file se we can use import features just like react without it we can use import and has to use require.
+"type":"module" in the json file se we can use import features just like react without it we cannot use import and has to use require.

 *  we can cahnge the scripts in json as like in json under scripts we added "dev": "npx nodemon index.js"